CORP-2/CORP-2.0/CORP_1.0.md

 # CORP 1.0

 Before bureaucracy, things were done based on personal connections.
 Bureaucracy introduced rules, plans, and processes.
-It was initially helpful, especially when things were managed by feudal systems.
+It was initially helpful, especially when commerce was managed by feudal systems.
 However, this was the pre-industrial era.

-What has changed in the 21st century: availability of instant information, global competition
+Now, we live in a completely different post-industrial, truly technical age.
+Now, we have instant information available to, and global competition among, all of us.

 ## What works